 Environmental Impact Assessments

-An initial study is assessing the impacts of the project on the Delta.
+An initial study assessed the impacts of the project on the Delta.
 In general, the project’s impacts are less than significant with mitigation measures incorporated.

 Stand-by contracts are being developed to ensure contractor resources are readily available to aid in response and recovery from Delta flood emergencies.
 These contracts will secure a variety of services including breach stabilization and closure, levee slope armoring, construction materials and flood fight supplies furnishing, barge operation, and facility operation.

 Flood Fight Materials

-DWR continues to purchase and store flood fight supplies in the Delta region at warehouses in West Sacramento and Stockton.
-Currently in stock are 485,00 sandbags, 9.5 miles of plastic, 2,800 rolls of twine, 72,000 stakes, 250,000 buttons, and 12 roll-off containers that can be transported wherever needed.
+DWR continues to purchase and store flood fight supplies at several locations in the Delta region.
+Currently in stock are 1,380,500 sandbags, 4,920 rolls of plastic, 800 cases of twine, 90,910 stakes, 128,400 buttons, and 12 roll-off containers that can be transported wherever needed.

-When released in spring 2016, the Delta Flood Emergency Management Plan will describe the preparedness, response, and recovery actions that DWR would take for Delta flood emergencies ranging from complex, multiple-failure incidents affecting many Delta islands to an isolated, one-island incident.
-The plan will prescribe DWR’s concept of operations for Delta flood emergencies and describe the roles and responsibilities of DWR’s organizations under the Standardized Emergency Management System (SEMS); these organizations include the Flood Operations Center (FOC), the SWP Project Operations Center (POC), and the Department Operations Center (DOC).
+When released in spring 2017, the Delta Flood Emergency Management Plan will describe the preparedness, response, and recovery actions that DWR would take for Delta flood emergencies ranging from complex, multiple-failure incidents affecting many Delta islands to an isolated, one-island incident.
+The plan will prescribe DWR’s concept of operations for Delta flood emergencies and describe the roles and responsibilities of DWR’s organizations under the Standardized Emergency Management System (SEMS); these organizations include the Flood Operations Center (FOC), the SWP Operations Control Office Emergency Operations Center (OCO EOC), and the Department Operations Center (DOC).
 The plan will support DWR’s emergency preparedness efforts in the Delta, describe DWR’s actions during flood emergency response, and guide DWR’s flood emergency managers in making critical decisions during recovery.
 DWR had planned to release the report in 2015; however, it has been delayed so the authors can incorporate recommendations resulting from an internal exercise of the draft plan, as well as ways DWR can use decision support models to optimize emergency response.